inertiajs/inertia-phoenix/README.md

   end
 ```

-Next, replace the title tag in your layout with the `<.inertia_title>` component, so that the client-side library will keep the title in sync:
+Next, replace the title tag in your layout with the `<.inertia_title>` component, so that the client-side library will keep the title in sync, and add the `<.inertia_head>` component:

 ```diff
   # lib/my_app_web/components/layouts/root.html.heex